 The U.S.A. family organic version of the most common American bean.
 Pinto means 'painted' in Spanish.
 They are speckled when dry and rosy beige when cooked.
 The artist Jackson Pollock called them "little painted canvases."
 A delicious, versatile, all-purpose bean that's great with rice, in soup, stews, and salads.
 A Mexican food mainstay for burritos, tostadas, tacos, refried beans, salsa, and bean dips.
-Rich in healthy fiber and folate B9, fat free, and a good source of potassium, protein, iron, thiamin B1, magnesium, and copper.
+Rich in healthy fiber and manganese, low fat, and a good source of protein, iron, thiamin B1, and magnesium.
 Packaged in boxes of recycled and recyclable paperboard, one of the most environmentally friendly packages available. pareve

 * See Detailed Description for qualified FDA health claim.